vickmuir/Backup/configure-bmr-backup-windows.md

 {:important: .important}
 {:DomainName: data-hd-keyref="APPDomain"}
 {:DomainName: data-hd-keyref="DomainName"}
+{:term: .term}

 # Configuring BMR backup job
 {: #configureBMR}

 You need to purchase the BMR plug-in to create a BMR backup.
-BMR is available only for Windows Bare Metal Servers.
+BMR is available only for Windows [Bare Metal Servers](#x6778472){: term}.
 No BMR option is available for VSI.
 For more information, see [Learn about the Bare Metal Restore plug-in](/docs/infrastructure/Backup?topic=Backup-BMRplugin#BMRplugin)
 {:important}

 ## Starting Cloud Backup Portal